wpkelso/notes/Induction Variables.md

 - Only add and subtract operations with a constant step operand are allowed
 - The increment operation must dominate the back edge

 A *related* induction variable will show a modification to the original induction variable.
-These could take the form of any add, sub, multiply,
+These could take the form of any add, subtract, multiply, or divide operation on the basic induction variable $x$.
+These are represented as $<x, C, D> = x*C+D$